ton-community/tutorials/docs/04-testing/npmton.md

 });
 ```

-This code is remarkably similar to the deploy code we had in tutorial 2.
+This code is remarkably similar to the deployment code we had in tutorial 2.
 This is the benefit of using the TypeScript interface class.
 No matter where we use our contract, we always access it in the same familiar way.

 The only strange part in this snippet is the treasury.
 What is it exactly?
 A treasury is simply a wallet contract, very similar to the v4 wallet you used with [Tonkeeper](https://tonkeeper.com) in previous tutorials.
 What's useful with a treasury is that it's already pre initialized with a big TON coin balance.
 There's no need to fund it from a faucet.